itzsudipta/FileTracker/Readme.md

-# FileStacker - A Modern SaaS Application
+# FileStacker - A Modern SaaS WebApplication

-A modern cloud storage SaaS platform for managing, sharing, and analyzing files efficiently.
+FileStacker can evolve into a SaaS-based intelligent file management system where users or organizations can sign up, upload, analyze, and manage their files securely via the cloud, without needing any local installation.

 ## 🚀 Tech Stack